Non-archimedean tame topology and stably dominated types

 \lemref{compactclosedgamma} gives another proof that a definably compact set is closed: let ${\mathcal D} = \{S \m U \}$, where $U$ ranges over basic open neighborhoods of a given point $a$ of the closure of $S$.

-\<{prop} Let $V$ be an algebraic variety over a valued field, and let $W$ be a pro-definable subset of $\std{V \times \G_{\infty}^m}$.
-Then $W$ is definably compact if and only if it is closed and bounded. \>{prop}
+\begin{thm} Let $V$ be an algebraic variety over a valued field, and let $W$ be a pro-definable subset of $\std{V \times \G_{\infty}^m}$.
+Then $W$ is definably compact if and only if it is closed and bounded. \end{thm}